ono-midori/ono-midori.github.io/techs/libevent.md

 int event_base_loopbreak(struct event_base *base);
 ```

-The `event_base_loopexit()` function tells an `event_base` to stop looping after a given time has elapsed.
-If the tv argument is NULL, the event_base stops looping without a delay.
-If the event_base is currently running callbacks for any active events, it will continue running them, and not exit until they have all been run.
+The `event_base_loopexit()` function tells an event_base to stop looping after a given time has elapsed.
+If the `tv` argument is NULL, the event_base stops looping without a delay. *If the event_base is currently running callbacks for any active events, it will continue running them, and not exit until they have **all** been run*.

-The `event_base_loopbreak()` function tells the `event_base` to exit its loop immediately.
-It differs from `event_base_loopexit(base, NULL)` in that if the event_base is currently running callbacks for any active events, it will exit immediately after finishing the one it’s currently processing.
+The `event_base_loopbreak()` function tells the event_base to exit its loop immediately.
+It differs from `event_base_loopexit(base, NULL)` in that *if the event_base is currently running callbacks for any active events, it will exit immediately after finishing **the one** it's currently processing*.

-Note also that `event_base_loopexit(base,NULL)` and `event_base_loopbreak(base)` act differently when no event loop is running: loopexit schedules the next instance of the event loop to stop right after the next round of callbacks are run (as if it had been invoked with `EVLOOP_ONCE`) whereas loopbreak only stops a currently running loop, and has no effect if the event loop isn’t running.
+Note also that `event_base_loopexit(base,NULL)` and `event_base_loopbreak(base)` act differently when no event loop is running: loopexit schedules the next instance of the event loop to stop right after the next round of callbacks are run (as if it had been invoked with `EVLOOP_ONCE`) whereas loopbreak only stops a currently running loop, and has no effect if the event loop isn't running.

 Both of these methods return 0 on success and -1 on failure.